Tanzania

 A new family

-As a young girl, Pendo’s stepmother never allowed her to attend school past grade 5, and she was married off to a man twice her age.
-Fleeing from her abusive marriage.
-With no where to go, she worked as a housemaid.
-But the pay barely covered the bus fare to and from work.
+As a young girl, Pendo’s stepmother never allowed her to attend school past grade five.
+Instead, she was married off to a man twice her age.
+He abused her, so she fled, only to find she had no where to go.
+She worked as a housemaid, but the pay barely covered the bus fare to and from work.
 Alone, Pendo felt trapped.
-Until that is she discovered a new family in her savings group.
+That is, until she discovered a Village Savings Group run by the local church.
+She joined, and today she makes 20X more than she did before, and has found the family she never had.

 Rediscovering the "lost crop"

-Esther and Nelson struggled to feed their 5 children in the dry Dodoma region of Tanzania.
+Esther and Nelson struggled to feed their five children in the dry Dodoma region of Tanzania.
 They thought it was impossible to grow enough.
-But after they joined a farmer’s field school they learned about a crop that had long been forgotten.
-The lablab-bean.
-It thrived.
-Now Esther and Nelson are making sure that all there neighbours re-discover this wonderful crop.
+But after they joined a farmer’s field school, they learned about a crop that had long been forgotten.
+The lablab bean.
+It thrived, and now Esther and Nelson are making sure that all their neighbours re-discover this wonderful crop.

 A recent father, William wanted to find a way to provide a better life for his wife and newborn son.
+Planning for the future of his family, he wanted to tap into his village’s solar power system – the only electricity source in his village in Tanzania.
+His entrepreneurial journey was just beginning, and he was looking to get his wife involved in the action too!
 With the help of a Savings Group, William was able to invest in a new innovation that made him the talk of the town.
-Read how William’s lucrative business is taking off below!